 Sec.
-40.12. - Illegal occupancy.
+40.12.
+Illegal occupancy.

 No person shall occupy any building which does not have a fire certificate of occupancy.
 Any unit or structure which is so occupied shall be subject to the provisions of section 34.23(2) of the legislative code relating to illegal occupancy.
-Such illegal occupancy also constitutes a hazard to the health, safety or welfare of the occupants and the public, and may be condemned by the fire code official under section 34.23 of the legislative code.
+Such illegal occupancy also constitutes a hazard to the health, safety or welfare of the occupants and the public, and may be condemned by the appropriate enforcement officer fire code official under section 34.23 of the legislative code.

 Sec.
-40.13. - Penalty.
+40.13.
+Penalty.

-A violation of, or failure to comply with, any section, provision or requirement in this chapter shall be a misdemeanor and shall be subject to the legislative code, and to applicable state statutes.
+A violation of, or failure to comply with, any section, provision or requirement in this chapter shall be a misdemeanor and shall be subject to sections 1.05and 1.06 Chapter 1 of the legislative code, and to applicable state statutes.
 This chapter is a part of the city health, safety, housing, building, fire prevention and housing maintenance codes, and a violation shall be deemed to be a violation for purposes of state statutes allowing escrow of rent to remedy violations.

 Sec.
-40.14. - Appeal to legislative hearing officer.
+40.14.
+Appeal to legislative hearing officer.

-Orders of the fire code official are subject to the Legislative Code.
-Orders of the fire code official pertaining to revocation, suspension or denial of application are also governed by section 40.07 of this chapter.
+Orders of the fire marshal fire code official are subject to section 18.02 Chapter 18 of the Legislative Code.
+Orders of the fire marshal fire code official pertaining to revocation, suspension or denial of application are also governed by section 40.07 of this chapter.

 Sec.
-40.15. - Applicability of other laws.
+40.15.
+Applicability of other laws.

-Nothing in this chapter is intended to waive, replace or amend the applicability or enforcement of any other law, ordinance or regulation applicable to commercial buildings and dwellings, including but not limited to, zoning, nuisance abatement, or licensing ordinances.
+Nothing in this chapter is intended to waive, replace or amend the applicability or enforcement of any other law, ordinance or regulation applicable to commercial buildings and residential dwellings, including but not limited to, zoning, nuisance abatement, or licensing ordinances.